 I also created this website because I value personal relationships.
 It's the exclusive home of all the projects I offer to the public.
 My current season podcasts are the only exception.
 I realize most people aren't used to dealing with artists directly, especially writers.
 Contrary to current popular belief, entertainment wasn't provided by major corporations.
 In the beginning, stories, and the knowledge of elders, could only be enjoyed directly from the source.
 Why shouldn't we return to the original model?
 This is your invitation to enter a storyteller's secret garden, and I welcome you to my creative refuge.

-Once upon a time, there was a crazy woman who eventually owned four rabbits.
+Once upon a time, there was a crazy woman who eventually owned four rabbits at once.
 Why?
 It's a rather long story, so here is the abridged version.
-Being a knitter/crocheter, she really wanted some fiber producing animals of her own.
-Sheep and alpacas were not possible in her suburban location.
-Because she really likes the good stuff for her creations, she embarked on a quest to acquire an Angora rabbit.
+A fiber junkie knitter really wanted some wooly critters of her own.
+Sheep and alpacas are not possible in her suburban location.
+Junkies really like the good stuff for their creations, so she embarked upon a quest to acquire an Angora rabbit.

-The first of these creatures to join her household was from the Houston Human Society.
-You might say he was a Valentine's Day gift, since he was adopted Feb.
+The first of these curious creatures to join her household, was from the Houston Human Society.
+You might say he was a Valentine's Day gift.
+He was adopted Feb.
 13, 2013.
 Who says 13 is an unlucky number?
-His new mom christened him Mr. Harry Buns, and he eventually became the namesake of a production company.
-Though it transpired he wasn't an Angora rabbit, he was still very special.
-Having a business named for him is a fitting tribute, don't you think?
+His new mom christened him Mr. Harry Buns.
+It transpired he wasn't an Angora rabbit; but he still created memories, including a visit to a middle school special development classroom.
+He eventually became the memorable namesake of a production company.
+A fitting tribute, don't you think?